-This ease by which LNG can be transported from overseas natural gas-rich countries to gas-poor countries, e.g., the Japan, will make LNG the star fuel for the next few decades as readily-available world oil supplies decline.
+The ease by which LNG can be transported from natural gas-rich countries to gas-poor countries, e.g., Japan, will make LNG the star fuel for the next few decades as readily-available conventional world oil supplies are depleted.

 A dozen or so countries import LNG.

 You didn't hear much about LNG in the U.S. until recently because the U.S. just didn't need it.
 We still had quite a bit of oil left and we thought we had a virtually inexhaustible supply of conventional natural gas reserves.

 Alan Greenspan Comments.
 LNG offers great hope for the next decade or so but the environmentalists may have to step back to allow its development.
 I note that Alan Greenspan, on April 5, 2005, made some encouraging remarks:

 Forbes Magazine: "Greenspan foresees a rapid increase in international trade of natural gas as Liquefied Natural Gas technology is becoming more competitive rendering new projects economically viable.....As a result of substantial cost reductions for liquefaction and transportation of LNG, significant global trade in natural gas is developing."